 Bamboo cabinets?
 Yep, bamboo cabinets.
 Bamboo has been, traditionally, a material only contractors could get their hands on, but nowadays, manufacturers offer custom bamboo cabinets as well as “ready to assemble” or RTA kitchen cabinets that can be put together and installed quite easily by the homeowners (talk about cost-cutting!).
 These RTA cabinets open up a whole new array of decorating options for homeowners and the kits generally include easy-to-follow directions.

-Many modern decorators are choosing to use bamboo in their client’s kitchens because bamboo offers a contemporary version of a very classic look.
+Many modern decorators are in their client’s kitchens because bamboo offers a contemporary version of a very classic look.
 Bamboo is light and fresh but also retains an elegant look and feel traditionally associated with hardwoods.
-In this way you can reap the biggest benefits of hardwood floors, counters and cabinets, but with more eco-friendliness, a smaller price tag, and a unique look you will enjoy for years.
+In this way, you can reap the biggest benefits of hardwood floors, counters, and cabinets, but with more eco-friendliness, a smaller price tag, and a unique look you will enjoy for years.